michelebucelli/nmpde-projects/README.md

 - **`-P, --problem-id <id>`**: specifies the problem to solve.
 The possible values are:
     - `1`: 2D problem with a circular hole.
 This is a flat plate with a circular hole in the left half of it.
 The inflow is on the left side.
     - `2`: 3D problem with a cylindrical hole.
 This is a cuboid with a cylindrical hole in the left half of it.
 The inflow is on the left side.
-    - `3`: The Ethier-Stienman problem.
+    - `3`: The Ethier-Steinman problem.
 This problem has a cube domain, and its exact solution is known.
 Therefore, we can use it to test the correctness of our implementation.
     - `4`: This is the Step problem (very similar to one of the problems tackled in the laboratory sessions).
 - **`-p, --precondition-id <id>`**: specifies the preconditioner to use.
 The preconditioner is used to solve the linear system of equation that arises from the linearization step of the algorithm.
 The possible <id> values are:
     - `1`: Block diagonal preconditioner.